3mmette/TheIsland/Readme.md

 ## **Starting the Game**

 Navigate to the folder containing the game files.
-Left click on the address bar at the top of the screen and copy the address.
+Left-click on the address bar at the top of the screen and copy the address.
 Search your computer for command prompt and open it.
 In the command line, type: cd (paste the copied address) - then press enter.
 Use the following command to start the game: python main.py